 Before personal data is provided by the data subject, the data subject must contact one of our employees.
 Our employee clarifies to the data subject on a case-by-case basis whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and what the consequences would be if the personal data were not provided.

 17. Existence of automated decision-making

 As a responsible company, we do not use automatic decision-making or profiling.

-This data protection declaration was created by the data protection declaration generator by the German Society for Data Protection and the lawyer for IT and data protection law Created by Christian Solmecke.
+This data protection declaration was created by the data protection declaration generator of the German Society for Data Protection and the lawyer for IT and data protection law Christian Solmecke.